 - Longest distance rowed across the Atlantic Ocean

-- Most experienced ocean rower alive with a total of 894 days (and counting)
+- Most experienced ocean rower alive with an overall career total of 894 days (and counting)

 - Longest career distance rowed on oceans by nearly 29,000 nautical miles